-If the biggest group controls all of the money, the last item it buys adds little happiness; it is a low priority.
+If a majority controls all the money, the last item they buy is a low priority; so it adds little to their happiness.
 But FSV makes some money buy high priorities of other big groups, adding more to their happiness.